cronvel/libnotify-ffi/README.md

 If the notification has been already pushed, it attempts to modify it.

 **Note:** some server like Gnome will lose all action buttons when updating a notification already pushed.
 This is not a bug of *libnotify-ffi*, but a bug of Gnome itself (actions are correctly pushed to DBus).
+See [limitations](#ref.limitations).

+<a name="ref.notification.push"></a>
 ### Notification#push( [options] , [finishCallback] )

 * options `Object` (optional) an object of options, where:
 	* timeout `number` the timeout in ms before giving up
-* finishCallback `Function` (optional) a callback that will be triggered when the notification will go away
+* finishCallback `Function` (optional) a callback that will be triggered when the notification will be dismissed

-This will send the notification to the notification server and display it.
+This will send the notification to the notification server so it will be displayed as soon as possible, usually as soon as the previous notification is dismissed.
+This is totally dependent to your desktop environment (some implementation may allow multiple notifications at the same time, but as far as I know, there is no desktop doing that at the moment).

+If you define a *finishCallback*, please be aware of [the limitations of the lib](#ref.limitations).

+The *timeout* option defines a period of time after which the notification should be assumed to have timed out.
+This exists because the notification server never send any event when a notification has actually timed out.
+Again, see [the limitations of the lib](#ref.limitations) to understand what happens behind the scene.

+<a name="ref.notification.show"></a>
 ### Notification#show( [options] , [finishCallback] )

 Alias of *Notification#push()*.
-It exists only to be compliant with libnotify terminology.
+Only exists to be consistent with the *libnotify* terminology.

+This verb is very misleading because it implies that the notification would be displayed right know, which is not always true.
+You are encouraged to use *Notification#push()* instead.

+<a name="ref.notification.close"></a>
 ### Notification#close()

 This close the notification right now.

+<a name="ref.limitations"></a>
 ## Limitations

+Sending a notification in a *fire and forget* fashion works pretty well.

-There are many things broken by design in the *org.freedesktop.Notifications* spec, in notification server implementation and in the *libnotify* lib itself.
+However, advanced feature like button with action callback are utterly broken by design in the *org.freedesktop.Notifications* spec, in notification server implementation and ultimately in the *libnotify* lib itself.

-(TODO)
+**In fact there is absolutely no mechanism signaling notification expiration**.
+That's it: the notification server can tell you if the user clicked the notification, if a particular button is clicked, or if the user close the notification, **BUT NOT IF THE SERVER
+TIMED OUT YOUR NOTIFICATION!!!** For *fire and forget* it's not important, but if you want to send notifications with buttons, that's a real problem: as time pass without any callback triggered, how do we know if the notification is still displayed and the user is simply away from keyboard (thus an action callback has still a chance to be triggered) or if the notification has been timed out and dismissed by the notification server itself.
+Having a button triggering action callback **DO** imply a callback for timeout.

+Also *libnotify* itself do not expose the event produced by the user closing the notification, but *libnotify-ffi* managed to get that information by spawning its own proxy to DBus.

+Worse: *libnotify* does not provide an easy way to get our callback response *out of the box*.
+Internally, *libnotify-ffi* has to play catch with some low-level gnome API to spawn a **BLOCKING** *g_main_loop*: **it is done in another thread so we do not actually block anything**.

+So you should be aware that:

+* if you use the lib in the *fire and forget* mode, you are totally safe: it's fast and reliable
+* as soon as you define *one* action callback or even call `Notification#push()` with the *finishCallback*, you are not in the trivial *fire and forget* mode anymore
+* when not in *fire and forget* mode, each notification you send create a new thread (that's still faster than other node libraries that spawn a whole brand new process to exec *notify-send* program, also those libraries does not have the action callback features anyway...)
+* as soon as you add *one* button to your notification, **the urgency level is forced to 'critical'**, because critical notifications
+  *SHOULD* not expire (however, that's depend on the server implementation)
+* because we can't detect notification expiration, *libnotify-ffi* assumes by default that the notification has expired after 10s for *'low'* and *'normal'* urgency notification, and after 60s for *'critical'* notification: this is important to avoid leaking thread like hell.
+However this can be overridden by setting `options.timeout` to the appropriate value as the first argument of `Notification#push()`.
+* you can update a *living* notification (i.e: a notification currently displayed), but some server (e.g. Gnome) will remove any existing buttons or buttons about to be created (despite the fact that actions are correctly pushed to DBus)... so you would probably want to close the notification and create a brand new one if that notification involve buttons.